 Probiotic extracts are no more than enzymes which have incredibly long shelf lives, but will not colonize the gut or produce anything which will support intestinal well being.

-Researchers report that when animals are fed lactic acid bacteria, the activity level of the immune system increases and, therefore, are less susceptible to disease.
+Researchers report that when horses are fed lactic acid bacteria, the activity level of the immune system increases and, therefore, are less susceptible to disease.
 Beneficial bacteria, especially Bacillus, produce many enzymes that may help to improve feed (nutrient) utilization.
 Protease, amylase and other enzymes produced by pro-bacteria serve to break down complex feed molecules into less complex nutrients.
 These smaller components are more readily used by the animal (greater bio-availability).

 EQUINE CHALLENGE™ PROBIOTIC FEEDING INSTRUCTIONS: